emtee40/FMHY-wiki/Stream-Site-Grading.md

 1. Site does not have watch parties. ❌

 ***
+## StreamHub
+### Score: 18/20
+1. Has movies, TV, anime, 1080p, subtitles, and adjustable quality + auto switch to best quality. ✔️
+1. 1 server that uses many sources, so most links generally work. 🟡
+1. Site does have episode auto-next across all servers. ✔️
+1. Both the sites UI and its player are very nice and modern feeling. ✔️
+1. Site has watch lists and continue watching, and they can be synced via code across devices. ✔️
+1. Gives recommendations based on what a user watches or lists. ✔️
+1. Site is free from new tab/window popup ads, can be used without an adblocker. ✔️
+1. Site works well, but doesn't look too great on mobile. 🟡
+1. Site does have a custom player. ✔️
+1. Has built in watch parties, streams are synced, controllable by both watchers. ✔️

+***
 ## Vidora
 ### Score: 17/20
 1. Has movies, TV, anime, 1080p, adjustable quality, and subtitles. ✔️